eduardodx/eduardodx.github.io/reading.md

 This is a list of the books I've read and those I'm currently reading.

+## Wish list

+- Letters to a Young Contrarian
+- A Field Guide to Getting Lost
+- Letters to a Young Scientist
+- The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers

 ## 2018

 - __Ensaios sobre o Amor e a Solidão__, by Flávio Gikovate